1994 UEFA European Under-18 Championship qualifying

 This article features the 1994 UEFA European Under-18 Championship qualifying stage.
-Matches were played 1993 through 1994.
+Matches were played from 1993 through 1994.
 Two qualifying rounds were organised and seven teams qualified for the main tournament, joining host Spain.

+This year became the first appearance of several teams from the republics of the former Soviet Union, including Latvia, Estonia, Belarus, Lithuania, Ukraine, Georgia, and Armenia, as well as the former Yugoslavia (barred from competitions last year), such as Croatia, FR Yugoslavia (withdrew), and Slovenia.
+In addition to the Eastern European teams, the competition was joined for the first time by San Marino.